Architecture. Pixabay image.

 (click image to expand)

 Stellantis generates revenue from multiple streams, the majority of which comes from vehicle shipments and sales of other goods.
-This portion of revenue totaled €144.6 billion, €173.7, and €183.2 billion in fiscal years 2021, 2022, and 2023, respectively.
+This portion of revenue totaled €173.7, €183.2 billion, and €149.5 billion in fiscal years 2022, 2023, and 2024, respectively.

 Apart from vehicle shipments and sales of goods, Stellantis also earns revenue from other services, primarily comprising maintenance plans, extended warranties, and connectivity services.
-This part of revenue reached €3.1 billion, €3.8 billion, and €4.0 billion in fiscal years 2021, 2022, and 2023, respectively.
+This portion of revenue is insignificant compared to revenue generated from sales of vehicle shipments.

-Stellantis’ construction contract revenue, derived from building industrial automation systems, reached €602 million, €779 million, and €709 million in fiscal years 2021, 2022, and 2023, respectively.
+Stellantis’ construction contract revenue, derived from building industrial automation systems, reached €779 million, €709 million, and €747 million in fiscal years 2022, 2023, and 2024, respectively.

-Stellantis’ other revenue sources, which include leasing and interest income, came to about €896 million and €691 million in fiscal 2023, respectively.
+Stellantis’ other revenue sources, which include leasing and interest income, exceeded €1.0 billion each in fiscal year 2024, a record figure for these revenue streams.

-Percentage Of Revenue From Vehicle Shipments, Sales Of Other Goods, Services, etc.
+Percentage Of Revenue From Vehicle Shipments & Sales Of Other Goods, Services, etc.

 Stellantis-revenue-by-type-in-percentage